timswims/ESK/README.md

-<h1> Analyzing Logs Using Oracle Log Analytics </h1>
+<h1> Analyzing Logs Using Oracle Management Cloud – Log Analytics </h1>

-**OMC Log Analytics**
+**Oracle Management Cloud – Log Analytics**

-An application that allows you to condense logs to find issues faster.
+Oracle Management Cloud is a suite of monitoring and analytics next gen.. integrated services including Oracle Log Analytics.
+Oracle Log Analytics monitors, aggregates, indexes, and analyzes all log data from your applications and infrastructure enabling you to correlate this data and find problems faster.

 ## Table of Contents